yespiggy/tp/docs/UserGuide.md

 Edits an existing note of a startup in the address book.

-Format: `editnote INDEX noteIndex NOTE`
+Format: `editnote INDEX NOTE_INDEX NOTE`

-- Edits the note at `noteIndex` of the startup at the specified `INDEX`.
+- Edits the note at `NOTE_INDEX` of the startup at the specified `INDEX`.
 Both indexes refer to the index number shown in the displayed startup list and the note list respectively.
 Both indexes **must be positive integers** 1, 2, 3, …​
 - The `NOTE` field must be provided and cannot be empty.

 Examples: